 The total capacity required by a satellite network to satisfy the demand and protect it from failures contributes significantly to its cost.
 To maximize the utilization of such a network, we explore the minimum amount of spare capacity needed on each satellite link, so as to sustain the original traffic flow during the time of a link failure.
 In general, for a link failure, restoration schemes can be classified as link based restoration, or path based restoration.
 In the former case, affected traffic (i.e. traffic that is supposed to go through the failed link) is rerouted over a set of replacement paths through the spare capacity of a network between the two nodes terminating the failed link.
 Path restoration reroutes the affected traffic over a set of replacement paths between their source and destination nodes [1, 2, 3, 5, 6].
-The obvious advantages of using the link restoration strategy are simplicity and ability to rapidly recover from failure events.
+The obvious advantages of using the link restoration strategy are simplicity and ability to repidly recover from failure events.
 However, as we will show later, the amount of spare capacity needed for the link based scheme is significantly greater than that of path based restoration since the latter has the freedom to reroute the complete source-destination using the most efficient backup path.
 On the other hand, the path restoration scheme is less flexible in handling failures [1, 2, 3].

 We investigate the optimal spare capacity placement problem based on mesh-torus topology which is essential for the multisatellite systems.
-An $n \times n$ mesh-torus is a twodimensional (2-D) n-ary hypercube and differs from a binary hypercube in that each node has a constant number of neighbors (4), regardless of n.
+An $n \times n$ mesh-torus is a two-dimensional (2-D) n-ary hypercube and differs from a binary hypercube in that each node has a constant number of neighbors (4), regardless of n.
 For the remainder of the paper, we will refer to this topology simply as a mesh.
 In particular, we are interested in the scenario where every node in the network is sending one unit of traffic to every other node (also known as complete exchange or all-to-all communication) [7].
 This type of communication model is considered because the exact traffic pattern is often unknown and an all-to-all model is frequently used as the basis for network design.
 Even in the case of a predictable traffic pattern, links of a particular satellite will experience different traffic demand as the satellite flies over different location on earth.
 Thus, each link of that satellite must satisfy the maximum demand.
-Again, allto-all traffic model helps capturing this effect.
+Again, all-to-all traffic model helps capturing this effect.
 Hence we also assume that each satellite link has an equal capacity.
 Our results, while motivated by satellite networks [9, 10, 11], are equally applicable to other networks with a mesh topology such as multi-processor interconnect networks [12, 13, 14] and optical WDM mesh networks [2, 3].
-Furthermore, while our results are discussed in the context of an $n \times n$ mesh for simplicity, they can be trivially extended to a more general $n \times m$ topology, which is typically more representative in satellite constellations.
+Furthermore, while our results are discussed in the context of an $n \times n$ mesh for simplicity, they can be trivially extended to a more general $n \times m$ topology.

 When using the path restoration schemes, the restoration can be performed at the global level by rerouting all the traffic (both those affected or unaffected by the link failure) in a network.
 However, this level of restoration requires recomputing a new path for each source-destination pair, thus it is impractical if a restoration time limit is imposed or when disruption of existing calls is unacceptable.
 We can also perform path restoration at the local level by rerouting only the traffic which is affected by the link failure.
-Obviously, the local level reconfiguration will require at least as much spare capacity as the global level reconfiguration since the former is a subset of the latter.
-Nevertheless, as we show in section IV, the lower bound on the spare capacity needed, using global level reconfiguration, can be achieved by using local level reconfiguration.
+Obviously, the local level reconfiguration will require